University of California, Berkeley

 - Active membership in the ISO Security Workgroup.

-Additional details about Security Lead responsibilities are available at https://security.ucop.edu/policies/quick-start-guides-by-role/unit-information-security-lead.html
+Additional details about Unit Information Security Lead responsibilities are available on our Unit Heads and Security Leads page and at: https://security.ucop.edu/policies/quick-start-guides-by-role/unit-information-security-lead.html

 Individuals who supervise/manage other personnel or approve work or research on behalf of the university are responsible for: